 NSDAR

-The National Society Daughters of the American Revolution was founded on October 11, 1890, by Mary Smith Lockwood, Ellen Hardin Walworth, Mary Desha, and Eugenia Washington, a great-grandniece of George Washington, not long after the centennial celebration of Washington's inauguration sparked a renewed interest in United States history.
+The National Society Daughters of the American Revolution (NSDAR or DAR), was founded on October 11, 1890, by Mary Smith Lockwood, Ellen Hardin Walworth, Mary Desha, and Eugenia Washington, a great-grandniece of George Washington, not long after the centennial celebration of Washington's inauguration sparked a renewed interest in United States history.
 From this pioneering group of women to today's vibrant members, the Daughters of the American Revolution have carried the torch of patriotism.

 About the Chapter

 The Harmony Hall Chapter, NSDAR, was organized April 14, 1984, in Fort Washington, Maryland.
-Our founding members chose the name, "Harmony Hall", because of the historic importance of the 18th century Harmony Hall Manor located on a 62.5-acre open pasture land estate along the Maryland side of the Potomac River in Fort Washington.
+Our founding members chose the name, Harmony Hall, because of the historic importance of the eighteenth century Harmony Hall Manor located on a 62.5-acre open pasture land estate along the Maryland side of the Potomac River in Fort Washington.

 We are very proud of our small chapter and its accomplishments.
-Comprised of about 25 members, the Harmony Hall Chapter is a sterling example of women of different ages, from different backgrounds, celebrating patriotism, promoting the education of America's children, and preserving our history.
+Comprised of about 25 members, the Harmony Hall Chapter, NSDAR, is a sterling example of women of different ages, from different backgrounds, celebrating patriotism, promoting the education of America's children, and preserving our history.
 We are dedicated, enthusiastic, joyful, and a whole lot of fun!

 While it is true that genealogy and lineage are central to the existence of the DAR, it is the chapter's mission and our strong friendships that make the Harmony Hall Chapter, NSDAR, a group in which we all love to belong.